top of page

 Habitat: Neighborhoods and parks throughout Philadelphia.

-Description: Females are tan with reddish wings and tail, males scarlet red, both with a peaked crest on their head.
+Description: Females are tan with reddish wings and tails, males scarlet red, with a peaked crest on their head.

 4587228355_8abf3f6601_z_edited.jpg